omotomiwa26/ALX-S.E-Program/README.md

-# ALX-S.E-Program
+## ALX-S.E-Program
-this repository contains all resources and documents for my ALX Software Engineering Progam....lets "DO HARD THINGS" together
+* this repository contains all resources and documents for my ALX Software Engineering Progam
+# DO
+# HARD
+# THINGS